Belarusian authorities crank up pressure on opposition

 Lukashenko has firmly rebuffed offers of dialogue from the Coordination Council, which rejects the official results of the Aug.
 9 vote that extended his 26-year rule.

+On Tuesday, Sergei Dylevsky, a council member who led the strike organizing committee at the Minsk Tractor Plant, was handed a 10-day jail sentence.
+Another council member detained Monday, Olga Kovalkova, is also facing court hearings.

-While courts considered charges against two council members detained Monday, Sergei Dylevsky and Olga Kovalkova, another member, former Belarusian culture minister and diplomat Pavel Latushko, was summoned for questioning over his role in the opposition body.
+Pavel Latushko, a former culture minister and diplomat who joined the opposition council, was summoned for questioning over his role in the opposition body.

-“They are trying to push me out of the country,” Latushko told reporters.
+“They are trying to push me out of the country,” Latushko told The Associated Press.
 “I have been threatened with arrest and prison violence, but I’m not planning to leave Belarus.”

 Belarus’ most famous writer, Svetlana Alexievich, who won the 2015 Nobel Prize in literature, also received a summons after joining the council.

-Lukashenko has dismissed the thousands of protesters who have been demonstrating for over two weeks as as Western puppets and threatened the council members with criminal charges for attempting to create what he described as a parallel government.
+Lukashenko has dismissed the protesters who have been demonstrating for over two weeks as Western puppets and threatened the council members with criminal charges for attempting to create what he described as a parallel government.
 Prosecutors opened a criminal inquiry on charges of undermining national security, an allegation rejected by the council.

-“The Coordination Council isn’t attempting to take power,” Latushko told reporters after being questioned.
+“The Coordination Council isn’t attempting to take power,” Latushko said.
 “All we want is to try to find a solution for the political crisis.”

-The protests in Belarus erupted after official results handed Lukashenko a sixth term with 80% of the vote.
+The protests in Belarus erupted after official results handed Lukashenko a landslide victory with 80% of the vote.
 They were galvanized by a brutal crackdown in the initial days after the election, when police detained nearly 7,000 people.
 Hundreds were injured when officers fiercely dispersed peaceful protesters with rubber bullets, stun grenades and clubs.
 At least three people died.

-The bodies of two opposition supporters also were found hanged in forests.
+The bodies of two other opposition supporters also were found hanged in forests.
 Police declared that the deaths were suicides, but the opposition has contested the claim.

+One of them, the 28-year-old Nikita Krivtsov, was buried Tuesday in the city of Molodechno, about 70 kilometers (some 45 miles) northwest of Minsk.
+He went missing on Aug.
+12 after taking part in protests and his body was found ten days later.

+His widow, Elena Krivtsevich, said she has sent a formal request to the Investigative Committee, the nation’s top investigative agency, to launch a criminal inquiry into his death.

 The police crackdown fueled public anger, helping swell the number of protesters that reached an unprecedented peak of about 200,000 for two consecutive Sundays.
 The huge crowds forced the government to back off and allow the demonstrations to go largely unhindered for the past two weeks.